Birth and child care

 Resultados de la búsqueda

 On 07/03/2019, Royal Decree-Law 6/2019, of 1 March, on urgent measures to guarantee equal treatment and opportunities between women and men in employment and occupation, was published.
-Its entry into force, for benefits for birth and childcare, as well as permits for birth, adoption and parents other than the biological mother, is 1 April 2019 (causative events since 01/04/2019).
-This Royal Decree-Law includes amendments to the Workers’ Statute (ET) and the Basic Statute of Public Employees (EBEP), as well as to the General Law of Social Security, for equal rights for workerswhich affect current maternity and paternity benefits.
+This Royal Decree-Law includes amendments to the Workers’ Statute (ET) and the Basic Statute of Public Employees (EBEP), as well as to the General Law of Social Security, for equal rights for workers.

-As of 01/04/2019, maternity and paternity benefits have therefore been unified into a single benefit known as BIRTH AND CHILD CARE
+As of 01/04/2019, maternity and paternity benefits have been unified into a single benefit known as BIRTH AND CHILD CARE.

 This benefit is included in the protective action of all schemes of the System.